Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Optimization Problem

 parameterized in $\alpha$ for the given closed-loop system matrices $A_\mathrm{cl}(\alpha)$, $B_\mathrm{cl}(\alpha)$ and $C_\mathrm{cl}(\alpha)$.
 Based on the latter, the optimization problem in \cref{eq:optimization_problem_ss} to compute the locally optimal $\alpha^\star$ with respect to the $\mathcal{H}_2$ norm $||\Tilde{T}_\mathrm{cl}(s,\alpha)||_2^2$ can be recasted as

 The constraints \eqref{eq:lyapunov} make the problem \cref{eq:H2_optimization} non-convex and difficult to solve.
-However, since the objective function is smooth, an explicit gradient $\nabla_\alpha J= \nabla_\alpha \text{trace}(C_\mathrm{cl}(\alpha)PC_\mathrm{cl}(\alpha)^\top)$ can be derived and directly used to solve \cref{eq:H2_optimization} for the (locally) optimal parameter vector $\alpha^\star$ via scalable first-order methods such as projected gradient descent (or variants and metaheuristics thereof \cite{bertsekasnonlinear}).
-In particular, using steps similar to the ones in \cite{ademola2018optimal}, the gradient with respect to the vector $\alpha$ can be computed as
+However, since the objective function is smooth, an explicit gradient $\nabla_\alpha J= \nabla_\alpha \text{trace}(C_\mathrm{cl}(\alpha)PC_\mathrm{cl}(\alpha)^\top)$ can be derived and directly used to solve \cref{eq:H2_optimization} for the (locally) optimal parameter vector $\alpha^\star$ via scalable first-order methods such as projected gradient descent, i.e.,